First off – let me be blunt. Good marketing can’t make up for a lousy product or service!

 - Awesome employees, so that every contact with the public is incredible.

-Without these 2 essential elements, you are just putting that old fish in a fresh piece of paper.
+There are literally hundreds of ways you can find good marketing ideas for your small business.
+But without these 2 essential elements, you are just putting that old fish in a fresh piece of paper.
 It will still stink.

 As consumers, we have more choices than we ever thought possible.
 I remember as a kid there was a small hobby shop that a man and his wife in my hometown of Almont ran out of their garage.
 They sold model rockets and transistor radio kits.
 I would save up money for weeks working on a local farm so I could scrape together enough to buy something.
 Then I would head up there and make my purchase – and whatever that store had in their limited inventory was what I bought.